m5stack/m5-docs/docs/en/module/lora.md

 ### Arduino IDE

 This is point-to-point communication example between two LORA modules.
-One is transmitter, another is receiver.
+Two lora nodes send and receive information to each other.

+* If a lora send message successfully, it'll display blue string.

+* If a lora receive message from another one successfully, it'll display yellow string.

+* If a lora initialize unsuccessfully, it'll display red string.

 *If you want the complete code, please click [here](https://github.com/m5stack/M5-ProductExampleCodes/tree/master/Module/LORA/Arduino)*